User Guide

 • Set the tone — formal, friendly, concise, technical — the AI will match it.

-• Handle the unknown case — always tell the bot what to do when it doesn't know the answer (capture a lead, point to another resource, etc.).
+• Handle the unknown case — always tell the bot what to do when it doesn't know the answer (handle the inquiry, redirect to another resource, etc.).

 • Set a length expectation — "Keep answers under 3 sentences" prevents verbose replies that lose visitors.